jonahbron/avr-rust-builder/README.md

 This container contains the dependencies and the source code of the [AVR Rust](https://github.com/avr-rust/rust) fork.
 It provides a relable environment in which the fork can be consistently compiled.
+This process takes up a lot of memory, so if you're not on Linux natively, you'll need to change your Docker settings to allocate more memory (8GB should work).

 Recommended usage: